michael-sevcik/CommandLineParser/README.md

 int, string, int non mandatory plain arguments and on command line are int int plain arguments (user intended to omit the middle one), then the int plain argument will be parsed by the string object, which is not correct.

+When there are more plain arguments than the user defined, the remaining plain arguments can user access via Parser property `RemainingPlainArguments`, where unused plain arguments are stored.

 ### Parser
 Second building component is `Parser` which is used for the actual parsing of the command line arguments.